Communicating regularly is especially important when you cannot be in the same physical space as your students.

 Feedback from students

-Students in 2020 included that they would benefit from more communication from teaching staff, for example:
+Students polled in 2020 responded that they would benefit from more communication from teaching staff, for example:

 - Please overemphasise things like assignment due dates and remind us.
 Even if it’s in Canvas, don’t assume we know.